emmett-framework/emmett/docs/orm/operations.md

 Deleting records
 ----------------

-Like for the update of records, weppy provides two different methods to delete records:
+Like for the update of records, Emmett provides two different methods to delete records:

 - the `delete` method on the `Set` object
 - the `delete_record` method of the `Row` object